 The School does not have a general curriculum for students with disabilities.
 Instead, it is the policy of the School to develop an individualized educational program (IEP) for each public school student with a disability who needs special educational services pursuant to the Individuals with Disabilities Education Act (IDEA) and an accommodation plan for students who are qualified only pursuant to Section 504 of the Rehabilitation Act.
 Each IEP is designed to meet the unique needs of the student and to offer a free appropriate public education.
 In addition, the School's IEPs will address the extent to which each student's disability affects his/her ability to access the School's general curriculum and what modifications, accommodations, and supplementary aids and services, if appropriate, are necessary to provide for such access.
-Each public school student with a disability will be educated to the maximum extent appropriate with children who are non-disabled.
-However, students with disabilities may be assigned to special classes, separate schooling or removed from the regular educational environment with the use of supplementary aids and services cannot be achieved satisfactorily.
+Each public school student with a disability will be educated to the maximum extent appropriate with children who are nondisabled.
+However, students with disabilities may be assigned to special classes, separate schooling or removed from the regular educational environment when the nature or severity of the student's disability is such that education in the regular educational environment with the use of supplementary aids and services cannot be achieved satisfactorily.